-Some supplies are kept in stock (e.g., repair clamps, odd-sized pipes, etc.) and are available at the Works Yard.
+Some supplies are kept in stock (e.g., repair clamps, chlorine residual kits, etc.) and are available at the Works Yard.

 A copy of the relevant procedures/specifications, a copy of the Quality Policy and general information regarding the presence of a QMS are included in the appropriate contractual agreement.